-Smogóry Forest, deep in the western part of the country, is known for its vast forests, continental weather, mild winters and fertile soils, resulting in a salty-sweet spirit with notes of salted caramel, honey and white pepper.
-Lake Bartężek is crafted in the northern Mazury Lake district with its glacial lakes, long, snowy winters and weather influenced by Baltic winds.
-Vodka produced here is full, round and mellow with black pepper, toasted nuts and cream.
+Smogóry Forest, in the western part of the country, is known for its continental climate and fertile soils, resulting in a salty-sweet spirit with notes of caramel, honey and white pepper.
+Lake Bartężek, in the northern Mazury Lake district, boasts glacial waters, snowy winters and weather influenced by Baltic winds.
+Vodka produced here is mellow with black pepper, toasted nuts and cream.

-“Terroir, in our eyes, is as much about sustainability as it is on taste,” says Chase.
+“Terroir, in our eyes, is as much about sustainability as it is taste,” says global brand ambassador James Chase.
 “Having the potatoes growing around the distillery not only means we can guarantee quality but the food miles involved is considerably less.”
 The vodka shows clean aromas of white pepper and potatoes with a creamy, waxy mouthfeel.

 “We wanted to express the uniqueness of northwestern Minnesota as purely as we could from start to finish,” says Michael Swanson, owner and distiller at the northernmost distillery in the contiguous United States.
 From grain to glass, every aspect of this rye whiskey is Minnesotan.
 The rye hails from Swanson’s 100-year-old family farm in Hallock, and the grains are milled, mashed, fermented and distilled at the distillery.